TheLastCard/react-redux-mvc/README.md

 # react-redux-mvc
 Generic CRUD - .NET MVC5 solution created with React and Redux.

-Frontend is built with ZURB Foundation 6 and uses SASS for css compilation
+Frontend is built with ZURB Foundation 6 and Font-Awesome as icon set in addition to SASS for simpler CSS.

 This soultion requires Visual Studio 2015 or higher to compile